Nygosaki/Nygosaki/README.md

 </div>

 ## About Me
-Learning proggraming in general, pentesting, & general IT
+Learning programming in general, pentesting, & general IT
 Experienced in Python
-Begginer in LUA-U
+Beginner in LUA-U
 Want to learn C++

 ### Fun Facts About Me
-I hate emojies
+None, just not a very fun person :(

 ## Contact Me
-If you have a issue/question with one of my projects, make a issue, write down your discord tag and I will contact you
+If you have an issue/question with one of my projects, make an issue, write down your discord tag and I will contact you

 # Guides & More
 Please see [my Github Gist page](https://gist.github.com/Nygosaki) to look at my guides, research, and more

+# Private Repos
+A list of closed-source projects I am currently working on
+- Full verification completely automatic Reddit account creation
+- Sea of Thieves ESP & More